Tuesday, February 24, 2026

 • Vertical or horizontal lines appear

-• The screen has cracks or physical damage
+• The screen has cracks or other physical damage

 💰 Financial Advice

 If the screen is under warranty, don't hesitate to contact the manufacturer.
-Many companies have a "zero dead pixel policy" for the first few months and will replace it for free!
+Many companies even offer a "zero dead pixel policy" for the first few months, replacing the screen completely free of charge!

 🎊 Conclusion

 Dead pixels and flickering are annoying problems, but they can often be solved with simple methods!
-The important thing is to check regularly and react quickly when a problem occurs.
-Remember: Your screen is your window to the digital world - it's worth keeping it in top condition!
+The important thing is to check the screen regularly and react quickly when a symptom appears.
+Remember: the screen is your window to the digital world — make sure it stays in top condition!

 Evangelos